- No legs

 - Birds pecking at your lawn and trying to eat the larvae

-How to Remove Leatherjackets
+How to Get Rid of Leatherjackets

-If faced with an infestation of leatherjackets, lawn treatment is a wise choice.
+If faced with an infestation of leatherjackets, professional lawn treatment is a wise choice.
 Lawn & Weed Expert can be reached at 0800 111 4958 – our specialist services are available in Cardiff, Newport, Swansea, and across South Wales.

 There are several ways to treat leatherjackets: